pnnl/HyperNetX/LONG_DESCRIPTION.rst

 #.
 User-defined cell weights and default weights available to incidence matrix.
 #.
 Meta data persists with restrictions and removals.
 #.
 Meta data persists onto s-linegraphs as node attributes of Networkx graphs.
 #.
-New module and tutorial for *Barycentric homology*.
-#.
 New hnxwidget available using  `pip install hnxwidget`.